nhtsai/datathon2019/index.md

 ## San Diego Traffic Collision Analysis

+Project submitted to UCSD Datathon 2019 by Nathan Tsai, Bernard Wong, and Sally Poon.
+Winner of Overall Best Project Challenge by Lyft.

 ### Introduction

 Traffic is an incredibly large issue in California.
 According to a 2015 U.S. census<sup>[1]</sup>,